hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 You were right about that at least...
 Stephen King... — puts the skull into his bag.

-The door is a sandalwood door.
-A name in high speech is written on top — *Roland*, of course.
+The door is a ghostwood door.
+This one has no names written on it, but a single ancient rune, the rune of *Unknown*.

-As soon as he walks in, the door shuts, and vanishes.
+He gives the Tower one last glance and walks in.
+The door shuts, and vanishes.

-A new rose blooms in it's place.
-A new rose in the infinite crimson sea.
+A new rose blooms in the infinite crimson sea.

 The end.